varnishcache/varnish-cache/doc/sphinx/installation/help.rst

 Trouble Tickets
 ===============

-Our bugtracker lives on Github, but please do not open a trouble ticket, unless you have spotted an actual bug in Varnish.
+Our bugtracker lives on GitHub, but please do not open a trouble ticket, unless you have spotted an actual bug in Varnish.
 Ask on IRC first if you are in doubt.